lead generation

 the two teams and ensures that leads

-are properly nurtured throughout the buyer’s journey.
+are nurtured adequately throughout the buyer’s journey.

 Improving Conversion Rates: A well-structured lead scoring system helps you identify the most engaged and interested prospects.